Goldfish: Behavior

 Goldfish are gregarious, displaying schooling behavior, as well as displaying the same types of feeding behaviors.

 Goldfish have learned behaviors, both as groups and as individuals, that stem from native carp behavior.
 They are a generalist species with varied feeding, breeding, and predator avoidance behaviors that contribute to their success.
 As fish, they can be described as "friendly" towards each other.
 Very rarely does a goldfish harm another goldfish, nor do the males harm the females during breeding.
 The only real threat that goldfish present to each other is competing for food.
-Commons, comets, and other faster varieties can easily eat all the food during a feeding before varieties can reach it.
+Commons, comets, and other faster varieties can easily eat all the food during a feeding before slower varieties can reach it.
 This can lead to stunted growth or possible starvation of fancier varieties when they are kept in a pond with their single-tailed brethren.
 As a result, care should be taken to combine only breeds with similar body type and swim characteristics.

 Cognitive abilities

 Goldfish have strong associative learning abilities, as well as social learning skills.
 In addition, their visual acuity allows them to distinguish between individual humans.
 Owners may notice that fish react favorably to them (swimming to the front of the glass, swimming rapidly around the tank, and going to the surface mouthing for food) while hiding when other people approach the tank.
 Over time, goldfish learn to associate their owners and other humans with food, often "begging" for food whenever their owners approach.

 Goldfish that have constant visual contact with humans also stop considering them to be a threat.
 After being kept in a tank for several weeks, sometimes months, it becomes possible to feed a goldfish by hand without it shying away.

-Goldfish have a memory-span of at least three months and can distinguish between different shapes, colors, and sounds.
+Goldfish have a memory span of at least three months and can distinguish between different shapes, colors, and sounds.
 By using positive reinforcement, goldfish can be trained to recognize and to react to light signals of different colors or to perform tricks.
 Fish respond to certain colors most evidently in relation to feeding.
 Fish learn to anticipate feedings provided they occur at around the same time every day.